2

 🛡️ KNOW YOUR RIGHTS

-Section 2 of BNS defines important words used in the law.
+Section 2 of the BNS defines important words used throughout the law.
 It's like a dictionary for the BNS.
-It explains what 'act', 'child', 'dishonestly', 'offence', and other key terms mean.
+It explains what words like 'act', 'child', 'dishonestly', and 'offence' mean.
 This helps everyone understand the law in the same way.
-It ensures clarity and consistency in legal proceedings.
+This section replaces the old Section 2 of IPC.

 Sources & References